opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

-# Exercise 2
+# Exercise 2 - Yang, OpenConfig, and gNMI basics

-This set of exercises is designed to give you more exposure to YANG and gNMI.
+This set of exercises is designed to give you more exposure to Yang, OpenConfig, and gNMI.

 ## Part 1: Understanding the YANG language